Des lalondes History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Des lalondes Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Des lalondes family to the New World and Oceana
+Migration of the Des lalondes family

 In the 1700s, land incentives were finally given out by France to 2,000 migrants.
 Early marriage was encouraged in New France, and youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted migrants, both noble and commoner from France.
 15,000 explorers left Montreal in the late 17th and 18th centuries, leaving French names scattered across the continent.
 The search for the Northwest passage continued.
 Migration from France to New France or Quebec, as it was now more popularly called, continued until 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In the treaty of Utrecht, Acadia were ceded by France to Britain in 1713.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported.
 They found refuge in Louisiana.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
 Many of this distinguished family name Des lalondes were prominent in social, cultural, religious and political affairs in France and New France.
 Amongst the settlers in North America with this distinguished name Des lalondes were Jean Lalonde settled in Québec in 1665; Leonard Lalonde of Mauger settled in Québec in 1698 from Limousin; Etienne Lalonde settled in Qué.